MooersLab/pymolsnips/README.md

 The snippets come pre-installed with this editor.

 Each code fragment has a unique name that also serves as a tab trigger.
-The user enters the name of the code snippet and hits the `tab` key to insert the lines of code.
+The user enters the name of the code snippet and hits the <b>tab</b> key to insert the lines of code.
 Tab stops exist at sites where parameters can be edited.
 Tab stops are mirrored when the parameters are identical.
 Mirroring enable the simultaneous editing of these sites to reduce the chance of overlooking a site that needed editing.

-The animation below demonstrates the use of the `ao` tab trigger in *Visual Studio Code* to insert 16 lines of code for generating the ambient occlusion effect.
+The animation below demonstrates the use of the <b>ao</b> tab trigger in <em>Visual Studio Code</em> to insert 16 lines of code for generating the ambient occlusion effect.
 You can learn how this is done <a href="#VisualStudioCode"> here </a>.
 Two-levels of cascading menus appear.
-The menu on the left shows the alternate tab triggers that contain the letters `a` and `o`.
+The menu on the left shows the alternate tab triggers that contain the letters <b>a</b> and <b>o</b>.
 The corresponding code for the selected tab trigger is displayed in the right window.
 By entering these two letters, you have inserted 16 lines of code!

 <p align="center"><img src="https://github.com/MooersLab/pymolsnips/blob/master/gifs/VSCaoSnip.gif"></p>

-One thing to note when using tab stops is that the mirrored selections are very *fragile*:
+One thing to note when using tab stops is that the mirrored selections are very <em>fragile</em>:
 Before you begin typing, make sure that the mirrored sections are all highlighted.
 It is easy to exit the tab stop selections by the click of a mouse or even a keyboard movement!
 Getting your selections re-highlighted is not difficult, but the required steps vary between text editors.